 IBS, Irritable Bowel Syndrome, is not a form of inflammatory bowel disease in that there is nothing structurally wrong with the bowels.
 But there may be a problem with the way the muscles in the intestines work or increased sensitivity to stretching or movement in those with IBS.
 Stress can worsen IBS.
 IBS occurs in 1 in 6 people in the United States.

 Currently there is no definitive treatment for either form of colitis or IBS.
 Patients are advised to pay attention to their diet to see if they associate certain foods with worsening symptoms.
 Patients are also advised to lower their stress as this can worsen their condition.
 Medications that suppress inflammation and the immune system are sometimes prescribed but can have difficult side effects.

-There is REAL scientific evidence that the natural compounds in the marijuana plant can help patients with inflammatory bowel disease:
+There is scientific evidence that the natural compounds in the cannabis plant can help patients with inflammatory bowel disease:

-- The cannabis plant contains a number of natural medicinal chemicals, called cannabinoids, which play a role in suppressing inflammation and calming the immune system.
-One compound in cannabis, called cannabidiol or CBD, has been shown to have significant anti-inflammatory and immunosuppressive effects.
+- The cannabis plant contains phytocannabinoids, which play a role in suppressing inflammation and calming the immune system.
+Cannabidiol (CBD), the non-intoxicating compound in cannabis, has been shown to have significant anti-inflammatory and immunosuppressive effects.
 Studies in animals have demonstrated that the activation of cannabinoid receptors in the gastrointestinal tract protects the body from inflammation and regulates gastric secretions and intestinal motility, among other functions.
-CBD-rich strains are available and have the added benefit of minimal psychoactivity (meaning they do not cause the "high" that THC-rich strains cause).

 - In one study, CBD normalized motility in an experimental model of intestinal inflammation – this means that CBD normalized the flow of food and nutrients through the intestines by decreasing the inflammation, and normal flow of food means less diarrhea and less constipation.